-On August 1, 2016 Hawaiʻi Volcanoes National Park will celebrate its centennial birthday.
-In commemoration of this event Cultural Resources Management will produce a series of publications on the history and culture of Hawaiʻi Volcanoes.
-The subject matter of these periodicals varies from; early pre-park history and the people who forged its establishment, to philanthropic associations that have had a profound positive impact on park operations, public outreach and education.
+On August 1, 2016, Hawaiʻi Volcanoes National Park celebrated its centennial.
+In commemoration of this event, the park has produced series of publications on the history and culture of Hawaiʻi Volcanoes.
+The subject matter of these periodicals varies from early pre-park history and the people who forged its establishment, to philanthropic associations that have had a profound positive impact on park operations, public outreach and education.
 Future publications will spot light the park's museum art collection, historic preservation, archeology, and the native Hawaiian voice and perspective on Hawaiʻi Volcanoes Park amongst other topics.

 The first centennial publication, "Fire on the Rim: The Creation of Hawaii National Park," (pdf - 3.4MB), describes the tenacious actions that led to the park's establishment.
 It will take the reader through a brief look at the founding of the National Park, the growing Euro-American interest in Kīlauea and the few influential men behind the scenes that encouraged development of scientific study and economic tourism in Hawaii.
 The shrewd undertakings of men like Lorrin A. Thurston, for example, kindled the call for hotel development, and improved trails and new roadways leading to the summits of both Kīlauea and Mauna Loa.
 Once land easements as well as right of ways were secured from monarchal land trusts and private owners, federal appropriations needed to support the operations of Hawaiʻi National Park were released.